Gudea cylinders: Translations and commentaries

 Detailed reproductions of the cylinders were made by Ernest de Sarzec in his excavation reports which are still used in modern times.
 The first translation and transliteration was published by Francois Threau-Dangin in 1905.
 Another edition with a notable concordance was published by Ira Maurice Price in 1927.
 Further translations were made by M. Lambert and R. Tournay in 1948, Adam Falkenstein in 1953, Giorgio Castellino in 1977, Thorkild Jacobsen in 1987, and Dietz Otto Edzard in 1997.
-The latest translation by the Electronic Text Corpus of Sumerian Literature (ETCSL) project was provided by Joachim Krecher with legacy material from Hermann Behrens and Bram Jagersma.
+The latest translation by the Electronic Text Corpus of Sumerian Literature (ETCSL) project was prepared by Gábor Zólyomi with legacy material from Joachim Krecher.
 Samuel Noah Kramer also published a detailed commentary in 1966 and in 1988.
 Herbert Sauren proposed that the text of the cylinders comprised a ritual play, enactment or pageant that was performed during yearly temple dedication festivities and that certain sections of both cylinders narrate the script and give the ritual order of events of a seven-day festival.
 This proposition was met with limited acceptance.